mertdurukan/mertdurukan/README.md

 ![alt text](https://github.com/mertdurukan/images/blob/main/be.jpg "Be();")

 I'm a Software Developer.
-I'm passionate about Software development and Machine Learning.
+I'm passionate about Software Development and Machine Learning.

 ✅ Print the "Hello World !"